-In order to introduce the design of distributed algorithms within PeerSpaces, an algorithm for termination detection of diffusing computation is described next.
+In order to present the main techniques for the design of distributed algorithms in the PeerSpaces model, an algorithm for termination detection of diffusing computation is described next.
 Termination detection is an important problem in distributed systems.
-Basically the problem consists in a node getting the information that a computation previously spread through the network has been completed by every element in the system.
-For instance, in some public key cryptographic systems each node must change its public key after a certain amount of time for the sake of security.
+Basically the problem consists in a node getting the information that a computation previously spread through the network has been done by every element in the system.
+For instance, in some public key cryptographic systems each node must change its public key after a time for the sake of security.
 If such a system is used in a distributed environment, when a node changes its key it should be assured that each other element of the network knows the new key before sending secure messages.

-The solution described next was first presented in [16] and is based on a wellknown solution proposed by Dijkstra and Scholten [3].
-The approach adopted is divided in three phases.
-In the first phase, a partial ordering is built on the network, starting with a root node in such a way that in the end of the process, any nodes a, b and c will have different identifiers.
-Those identifiers must follow the transitive property on the less than operation, meaning that if a < b and b < c than $a < c^1$.
+The solution described in this report was first presented in [14] and is based on a well-know solution proposed by Dijikstra and Scholten [3].
+The approach adopted can be split in three phases.
+In the first phase, a partial ordering is build on the network, starting with a root node, in such a way that, in the end of the process, any node a, b and c will have different identifiers.
+Those identifiers must follow the transitive property on the less than operation, meaning that if a < b and b < c than a < c.
 The second phase of the algorithm involves the activation of idle nodes through the propagation of the job.
-Upon activation, a node becomes the child of the activating node and enters the active state.
+Upon activation, a node becomes the child of the activating node, causing a transition from idle to active status.
 In the third and last phase, the termination of the distributed computation is actually detected.
-Each node after terminating the requested job, passes this information to a node of higher rank and eventually all termination reports will reach the root node, which has the highest rank.
+Each node after terminating the requested job, passes this information to a node of higher rank and eventually all termination reports will reach the root node, which owns the highest rank.